gcruzgar/UKsurvey/README.md

 make sure column order is same as that in household_microsynth
 column names changed for hhsize and counts to avoid problems when calling due to pre existing functions 'size' and 'count'.

+assigning couples in survey to either married or cohabiting in census randomly (50/50).
+In the England and Wales census, 77% of couples are married whilst only 23% are cohabiting.
+Using this doesnt make much difference compared to 50/50 split - 1% loss of states. changing the order of crosstabultion seems to make no change to the number of occupied states.

 ### Mapping Survey to Census

 The categories and definitions used to describe households differ between survey and census data.
 This means it a remapping of data is needed in order to compare between both sources, as well as to use programmes initially made for census inputs.